-Sometimes, it's good to get away.
-In February, we spent two weeks cruising around the North Island of New Zealand in a campervan, quickly christened Campo by my four-year-old.
+Back in February, we spent a relaxing two weeks cruising around the North Island of New Zealand in a campervan, quickly christened Campo by my four-year-old.
 We saw the giant Kauri trees of Waipoua and the giant sand dunes on 90 mile beach; we went sailing on the Bay of Islands and bathing in the volcanic springs of Hotwater Beach.
 And it only rained twice.
 I learnt a little of the art of campervan maintenance .
 And, while I was under strict instructions not to do any work, the winding roads of Northland and Coromandel gave plenty of opportunity for idle philosophising.

 For holiday reading, I picked up a copy of Richard Dawkins' The Greatest Show on Earth, in a lovely little second hand bookshop in Devonport.
 Dawkins, it must be said, is on top form, laying out the evidence for evolution and laying into creationists and flat-earthers at every turn.
 The highlight for me was his joyful description of Lenski’s experiments in bacterial evolution.
 Even for someone far removed from this line of research, it’s inspirational stuff, demonstrating the elegance and power of science done well.

 In Chapter 2, Dawkins ventures on an interesting tangent, asking why it took us all so long to figure out evolution.
 After considering some of the more obvious explanations (religious objections, the unimaginable timespan of evolution), he ultimately concludes by laying the blame at the feet of the ancient Greek philosopher, Plato .